Live your healthiest, most delicious life.

 Sign up to receive my free quarterly newsletter to help you make the best choices for your body, and our planet.
 Nutrition confusion ends here.

 I envision this book sitting on a kitchen shelf or coffee table, providing you with at-a-glance information that will help guide your dinner choices in a way that optimizes health, reduces disease risk, increases longevity, and saves the planet to boot.
 Our goal is to provide you with a compendium that brings together key elements of what we grow and eat in an easy-to-use fashion, and you can leaf through each chapter, organized alphabetically by food across seven categories (vegetables, fruits, grains, fats, proteins, spices, and beverages).
 Each section includes historical and agricultural food facts as well as evidence-based information on nutrition, environmental science, and the benefits that healthy, sustainable eating bring.
 We’ve also included a few of our favorite cooking tips and techniques for selecting and preparing foods in ways you and your family will enjoy.
-The book also features a plant based, locally inspired menu for each season; several of these dishes, and hundreds of other recipes and articles on all things food and nutrition, are also on my blog.
+The book also features a plant based, locally inspired menu for each season.
+(National Geographic, 2014).

 Please contact me to schedule interviews, appearances, talks, and cooking demos that inform and inspire.